sorenson-eng/upload-artifact-as-is/README.md

 # upload-artifact-as-is

+Forked from https://github.com/kittaakos/upload-artifact-as-is.
+The credit goes there. 🏅

 Inspired by [actions/upload-artifact](https://github.com/actions/upload-artifact).
 The credit goes there. 🏅

 This GitHub Action uploads build artifacts, but unlike the original [actions/upload-artifact](https://github.com/actions/upload-artifact) GitHub Action, this one does not require the desired artifact `name`, but uses the original name of the files for the uploads.
 No artifact name customization is possible.